 - Company name and location – Below or next to your job title, put the name of your past or present employer and its city and/or country of location.
 If you’re employed by a prestigious or well-known company in the industry, you may place its name on top of your work experience instead of the job title.
 If the company name is unfamiliar, you may write a short description of the organization;

 - Employment dates – Add the timeframe of your employment in each company.
-You can indicate just the year or the month and year when each position started and ended.
+You can indicate the year or the month and year when each position started and ended.
 No need to write the full dates.
-If you’re still employed with a certain company, put “present” after your start date (e.g., August 2018-present);
+If you’re still employed with a particular company, put “present” after your start date (e.g., August 2018-present);